nihal4/nihal4/README.md

 # 💫 About Me:
 Hey there!
-I'm Nihal Ahmed, a passionate Deep Learning and Machine Learning enthusiast with a knack for Natural Language Processing (NLP) projects.
+I'm Nihal, a passionate Deep Learning and Machine Learning enthusiast with a knack for Natural Language Processing (NLP) projects.
 Currently diving deep into the world of AI and constantly exploring its applications in various domains.

 ## 🌐 Socials: